haabdii/tangent-dynamics-analysis/README.md

 ![](Figures/experiment2.png)

 ## Population Dynamics
-In order to systematically capture the transition time from chaos to order I used a technique called tangent dynamics analysis: a positive slope means chaos and a zero slope means order.
+In order to systematically capture the transition time from chaos to order I used a technique called tangent dynamics analysis.
+The following is the output of tangent dynamics at Mn = 1.253 (where Mn is the non-dimensional frequency of the external filed).
+A positive slope means chaos and a zero slope means order.
 The sharp change in slope is representative of the sharp transition from chaos to order.

 ![](Figures/fig4b.png)

-I ran this analysis for millions of different initial conditions and recorded the transition time.
+I ran this analysis for 500 different initial conditions at Mn = 1.253 and recorded the transition times.
 It turns out that the transition out of the chaotic state follows a first order Poisson's process.
+The survaival probability in chaotic state, $P_s$

 ![](Figures/poisson.png)